 A quick word for prospective engineers: as I say on my About page (my own degree being in Engineering), don’t believe anyone who tells you that you don’t need much maths to be an engineer!
 Core Maths won’t cut it; you definitely need the full A-level, and usually Physics A-level as well.
 Some universities even prefer you to have Further Maths for entry to an Engineering degree.

-However, if you’re at an establishment that offers a specialist Engineering qualification such as the BTEC Level 3 Diploma in Engineering, then that will be enough for entry to many Engineering degree courses, so in that case a Maths A-level in Maths isn’t essential, but it will still stand you in good stead and make the work easier to handle at university.
+However, if you’re at an establishment that offers a specialist Engineering qualification such as the BTEC Level 3 Extended Diploma in Engineering, then that will be enough for entry to many Engineering degree courses; in that case an A-level in Maths isn’t essential, but it will still stand you in good stead and make the work easier to handle at university.

 Finally, if you do still decide to go on to study Maths at A-level, be ready to hit the ground running!
 You might have coasted through Year 11 and not given maths a thought between finishing your GCSE in June and going back to school or college in September, but you will be expected to recall the relevant content, and within a couple of weeks you’ll be moving on to work that’s beyond GCSE level.